-Over the year, various new technologies have transfigured the way we live and see the world.
+Over the years, Mixed Reality and various new technologies have transfigured the way we live and see the world.
 It has made our life faster, more comfortable, better, and more fun.
-These new technologies are blessing in disguise, which is improving the way we live.
-Computers are becoming an essential part of life.
-Numerous technologies have opened a whole new door to the digital world.
-It has completely changed the way we perceive the digital world.
+These blessings in disguise are improving the way we live, with computers becoming an essential part of life.
+Numerous technologies, including Mixed Reality, have opened a whole new door to the digital world, completely changing the way we perceive it.

 One of these technologies which have blurred outlines between the real and digital world is Mixed Reality Technology.
 The word Mixed Reality was introduced in a paper named “A Taxonomy of Mixed Reality Visual Displays” by Paul Milgram and Fumio Kishino in 1994.
 This paper explored the concepts of the virtuality continuum.
 Since then, this technology is always in the limelight, attracting enough attention.

 Mixed Reality is one technology that is triumphantly breaking barriers between the human world and the digital world.
 It is the amalgamation of the real and virtual world.
 It is the new wave technology that combines both VR and AR experiences.
 Virtual objects are not only overlaid in this technology, but people can interact with these virtual objects depending on the environment that they are present.
 One can have an insight into both the world at the same time.
 The real and virtual worlds are treated like two faces of the same coin.

 Computer interactions are often done using hardware devices like keyboard, mouse, touch, etc. The sensors’ advancements can interact with the computer in a far more ‘Human’ way.
 For this concoction of the real and virtual world to be successful, we have to consider the environmental input.
 Without the environment input, it is nearly impossible to achieve an authentic Mixed Reality experience.
 Along with human and computer interaction (HCI), understanding the environment is equally important.Movements and boundaries must be interpreted appropriately so that the quality is not compromised.